Course: Genocide and Group Hostility

 The Responsibility to Protect (R2P) is a global political commitment to prevent the worst forms of violence and human rights abuses, guiding reasons and procedures for atrocity prevention.

-Since 2009, the UN Secretary-General (UNSG) has issued yearly reports on R2P.
+Since 2009, the UN Secretary General (UNSG) has issued yearly reports on R2P.
 The first report laid out a three-pillar strategy for the implementation of this norm.

 These three pillars, which guide prevention approaches, make sure that each approach is weighed against the specific circumstances of each case.
 This way, the primary responsibility rests upon each state to protect their own populations, explicitly placing R2P within the boundaries of the UN security framework.